 At the end of Test 2, the computer has been renamed, the domain has been joined, the user has logged in and UEM has assigned the device to the end user.
 We need to add Workspace ONE Tunnel into the mix but before we do there is one more test that is recommended.

-Before you leave, have with you an automated Windows 10 OS USB key that works with the test laptop you are bringing.
-Formatting the computer is a better approach to testing than trying to uninstall things and hope that goes cleanly.
+- Build an automated Windows 10 OS USB key that works with the test laptop you are bringing.
+Formatting the hard drive is faster than trying to uninstall things and hope that goes cleanly.
 My favorite automated OS install method is the USB key method Brooks Peppin includes on his blog.
-You can read about it here to make your own.
+You can read about it by clicking here to make your own.

 - The VMware Tunnel logs are located at c:\VMware\AirWatch\Logs\var\log\vmware\tunnel\vpnd\